sanchit-sehgal/terminal-program/README.md

 Once you have copied the link to the repository, you need to head back to the terminal.
 On a new line, you need to type the following:
 ```
-git clone **link**
+git clone link
 ```
-where link is our copied repository link.
+where "link" is our copied repository link.
 You can paste this by pressing **Ctrl+Shift+V**.
 When you enter this command, you should see something resembling this:

 ![alt text](screenshots/clonedrepo.png)